vickiebananas/nu-web-dev/_assignments/2-basics.md

 1. Video shows links being clicked through
 1. Video shows student using inspect element
 1. Video shows the alt text for each image on site
+1. Video demonstrates site's 'tabbability' [new!]
+1. Video demonstrates there are no 'keyboard traps' [new!]

 #### Code & Site
 1. Site includes all 4 pages